marcduranxanco/demo-audax/README.md

 php artisan make:seeder UserAdminSeeder php artisan db:seed --class=UserAdminSeeder
 ```
-_Default credentials_
-u: `admin@audax.com`
-p: `password`

 ### Database Objectives
-:question: The database must be relacional
+:heavy_check_mark: The database must be relacional <br/>
-:question: A customer can have 1 to n contracts, but a contract only belongs to one customer
+:heavy_check_mark: A customer can have 1 to n contracts, but a contract only belongs to one customer <br/>

 #### Database proposal
 ```